testinggospels/camouflage/docs/handlebars.md

 Usage:

 1. **{{num_between lower=500 upper=600}}**: Generate a number between two values.

-Example: you can add this value in your response header with a key Response-Delay, to simulate a latency in your API.
+Tip: you can add this value in your response header with a key `Response-Delay`, to simulate a latency in your API.
 Not providing lower/upper value or providing values where lower > upper would set delay to 0, i.e. won't have any effect.
 Check **Response Delays** page for a detailed example

 ## file